team-for-awesome/make-a-difference-now/README.md

 ## About
 Be the change you want to see.
 This is a list for those that agree with that saying.
-For people that are tired of blaming others and are ready to see how they alone have the power to change anything.
+For people that are tired of blaming others and are ready to see how they alone have the power to create change.

 ## Sentient Beeings
 - Treat animals with the same respect you would show to a human